 The alpine gardens are actually managed by the federal parks and gardens department, so Belvedere tickets and passes don’t apply here.
 An adult ticket cost €4 at the time of writing.

-Unlike Belvedere, it’s not open year round, but usually from late March to early August.
+Unlike Belvedere, the gardens do not open year round, but usually from late March to early August (daily, 10 am to 4 pm).
 During that time they also have a handful of plants for sale.

 How to get to the alpine gardens